jonathanjchoong/learn-morse/README.md

 - Run `flask db migrate`
 - Run `flask db upgrade`

+## Frozen-Flask
+This application has been ported over to a static site for easy (and free) hosting.
+This has been done using `Flask-Frozen`, which takes an existing Flask app and converts it into a static site.

+This means that in the static site version, functionalities that rely on a server (logins, profiles, database operations, statistics etc.) have been removed.

 ## Philosophy
 Our philosphy throughout the design process was to create a fun, gamified learning experience to help people learn morse code.